GoogleCloudPlatform/professional-services/examples/cloudml-collaborative-filtering/README.md

    nets.
 Take the absolute value to get a value between 0 and 1.
 7. Calculate error using log loss and train the model.
-8. Evaluate the model performance by sampling 1000 random items and calculating the average precision@k when each positive sample's item is ranked against these random items for the sample's user.
+8. Evaluate the model performance by sampling 1000 random items and calculating the average recall@k when each positive sample's item is ranked against these random items for the sample's user.
 9. Export a `SavedModel` for use in serving.